The Effect of Excessive Profanity On Our Culture

 I have an acquaintance who can't say one sentence without a plethora of profanity.
 She's lived and traveled all over the world, speaks many languages, and is very knowledgeable about foreign political, religious, and societal systems and ideologies, but her intelligence is grossly masked by her limited and vulgar vocabulary.
 I have been tempted to ask her if she speaks that way in all the other languages she knows.
 She seems like a nice person but I feel like I need a shower after I hear her.

-As a writer and human being who appreciates words and creativity, I love to explore and expand my vocabulary, and listen to others who do.
+As a writer and a human being who appreciates words and creativity, I love to explore and expand my vocabulary and listen to others who do.
 It makes the world more interesting.
-I would far rather buy a thesaurus than People magazine.

 "Nothing is greater or more fearful sacrilege than to prostitute the great name of God to the petulancy of an idle tongue." ~ Jeremy Taylor